superruzafa/visual-scala-reference/_functions/mapConserve.md

 }
 ~~~

-`mapConserve` creates a `List` using as elements the results obtained from applying the function `f` to each element of this collection and preserving the parameterized type of the collection.
+`mapConserve` creates a `List` using as elements the results obtained from applying the function `f` to each element of this collection and also preserving its parameterized type.

 <figure class="diagram">
   <img src="images/mapConserve.svg" alt="mapConserve function">